Marian-Vittek/raspilot/README.md

 Of course, there are obvious drawbacks to using Raspberry Pi.
 After connecting the battery, you have to wait until Linux boots.
 You have to shut down Linux before you disconnect the battery.
-And, of course, Linux is not a real-time operating system, and precise timing can be a problem.
+And, of course, Linux is not a real-time operating system and precise timing can be a problem.